zeiss-microscopy/OAD/ZEN-API/README.md

         └── ...
 ```

-Feel free to arange this to your needs but make sure the import inside your python scripts still work.
+Feel free to arrange this to your needs but make sure the import inside your python scripts still work.

-#### Configuration File
+### Configuration File

 Make sure the `config.ini` is adapted to reflect your local values.
 An example is shown here: